Buildings and structures in Belfast

 St George's Market, built between 1890 and 1896, is Belfast's last surviving Victorian covered market.
 It was restored at a cost of £4.5 million in 1997, and hosts regular Friday and Saturday markets.
 Near the Market is Saint Malachy's Catholic Church.
 Built between 1841 and 1844, it is built in the Tudor Revival style and is unique in Ireland.
 It is also one of only two buildings remaining in Belfast which was constructed with hand-made bricks.
 Hamilton Street is a Georgian terrace in the Markets Area, originally built in the 1830s, which was restored in 1988 by Hearth.

 Belfast has several venues for performing arts.
 The Grand Opera House was completed in 1895 was bombed several times during the Troubles but has been restored to its former glory.
 The Ulster Hall (1859–1862) was originally designed for grand dances but is now used primarily as a concert and sporting venue.
 Lloyd George, Parnell and Patrick Pearse all attended political rallies there.
 It holds 13 paintings of Belfast History.
 The Mulholland organ costing 3000 guineas was donated and named after a local wealthy industrialist.
 The Waterfront Hall was opened in 1997 as part of the redevelopment of the Laganside and already has become an icon of modern Belfast.
 Under construction in 2007 is the new Victoria Square development with a huge glass dome.
-The Victoria Square in now completed.
+The Victoria Square is now completed.